 Skype is a great tool for conversation-based English lessons.
-I should know as I have given hundreds of Skype English lessons and now manage a small team at Phone English doing the same.
+I should know as I have given hundreds of Skype English lessons and founded the original company Phone English, doing the same.
 Through Skype you can connect to the world for free, while the Skype chat facility allows you to send written real-time corrections and new words and phrases to your student instantly.

 But how can you make the most of Skype to teach English?
 Well, I hope to give you a flavour of what is involved as well as some top tips for keeping Skype students interested, motivated and coming back for more.